-For students who do not have a driving license
+For students (you must be at least 18 years old to drive) who do not already have a driving license in their Home Country.

 The approximate cost is CHF 1'000.00/2'000.00 for obtaining a license.
 It varies per person, depending on the level of preparation needed.